keen/community-team/community-projects.md

 ### [SendGrid](https://sendgrid.com/):
 - Making a dashboard with Keen IO + SendGrid's Event Webhook data [Blog post](https://www.airpair.com/sendgrid/posts/making-a-dashboard-with-keen-io-sendgrid-events) / [Source code](https://github.com/heitortsergent/keen-io-sendgrid-dashboard)

+## Contributions:

-### Don't see your project here?
+Don't see your project here?

 Send us a pull request to add it!
 We ❤ to show off our community members projects!
+Feel free to add it to multiple categories.